MicrosoftDocs/Devices-docs/surface/surface-laptop-se-overview.md

 # Surface Laptop SE overview

-Surface Laptop SE is a classic clamshell form factor that delivers a secure, premium experience for students and easy deployment and management for IT at an affordable cost.
-It comes with Windows 11 SE, a cloud-first OS pre-loaded with widely used apps like Microsoft Teams, Word, PowerPoint, Excel, OneNote, Edge, Minecraft: Education Edition, and Flipgrid.
-Highlights include:
+Surface Laptop SE provides a managed device experience that simplifies learning for students at an affordable cost.
+It runs Windows 11 SE, a cloud-first OS and comes pre-loaded with widely used apps like Microsoft Teams, Word, PowerPoint, Excel, OneNote, Edge, Minecraft: Education Edition, Flipgrid, and more.
+It supports most applications that students and educators need including Win32 apps and modern applications, such as Universal Windows Platform (UWP) and Progressive Web Apps (PWA).

-- Modern processor and eMMC storage to ensure everyday tasks load and run quickly, making opening apps and editing content a breeze.
-- Immersive screen, audio, and video with a brilliant 11.6” display, front-facing 720p HD camera, digital mic, and stereo speakers.
-- Long battery life so students can be confident in carrying Laptop SE to power creativity, ideas, and productivity throughout the school day.
-- Get connected with USB-C and USB-A ports for connecting to displays and docking stations or charging accessories, plus a tried and true 3.5mm audio jack.
-- An operating system made for education with Windows 11 SE, including accessibility features, full Office 365 experiences, and UI enhancements.
-- Apps and policies pre-installed and preconfigured so you can enroll and go, saving time for IT during the deployment process.
-- Protection from chip to cloud with Microsoft Endpoint Manager and DFCI, and management down to the firmware level with Windows Autopilot and Intune.
-- Device safety with the Kensington Nano Security Slot™ to control physical access and simple and effective lid- lock to lock the operating system when the laptop is closed.
+Unlike other Surface devices, Surface Laptop SE prevents users from installing their own apps.
+Instead, IT admins or technical leads manage Surface Laptop SE devices using Microsoft Intune or Microsoft Intune for Education.

+> [!NOTE]
+> This article is intended for IT admins and education personnel who deploy and manage devices for school users.
+For general information or to order see [Surface Laptop SE Slim Laptop for Students](https://www.microsoft.com/surface/business/surface-laptop-se).

 ## Simplified deployment, management, and security